Carolina Center for Behavioral Health

 Carolina Center for Behavioral Health - Greer, SC

 Carolina Center For Behavioral Health is a detox and addiction treatment facility located at 2700 East Phillips Road in the 29650 zip code of Greer, SC.
 As a detox center, it offers meth detox, alcohol detox and cocaine detox.
-The treatment program at Carolina Center For Behavioral Health includes intensive outpatient treatment, hospital inpatient treatment and outpatient day treatment.
-Carolina Center For Behavioral Health offers treatment to adult men, people with dual diagnosis treatment and adult women.
+The treatment program at Carolina Center For Behavioral Health includes hospital inpatient treatment, hospital inpatient treatment and general outpatient treatment.
+Carolina Center For Behavioral Health offers treatment to people with dual diagnosis treatment, adult women and seniors.
 It accepts women and men into their treatment and detox program.

 Address: 2700 East Phillips Road, Greer, SC 29650